postlund/pyatv/docs/development/scan_pair_and_connect.md

 atvs = scan(loop, protocol=Protocol.MRP)
 ```

 A list is always returned, even if a filter is applied.
+See
+{% include api i="conf.AppleTV" %} for what you can do with a configuration
+(e.g. extract deep sleep state or available services).

 ## Pairing